ParaToolsInc/salt/README.md

  * Old profiles associated with each test are JIT removed
  * New profiles are moved to subdirectories indicating which test they are assosciated with

+A limitation of the tests is that they assume a TAU installation matching the [salt-dev] development image.
+If you don't have a GCC and Clang configuration of TAU installed into the default location (`/usr/local/x86_64/`) then some of the tests will fail.

 ### 5. Example usage:

 ```